isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-for-large-yard/index.md

 ## 7 Best Lawn Mower for Large Yard
 ### [1.
 Overall Mower for Large Yard - Husqvarna HU800AWDH Mower](https://www.amazon.com/dp/B00S6Z2GWQ/?tag=p-policy-20)
 Husqvarna HU800AWDH Mower is a powerful & fast gas-powered walk-behind mower that will work excellent for your large yard.
 It comes with the 190 cc engine that'll allow you to mow your yard in record time.
-The lawn mower has an all-wheel drive capability means that you'll require lesser force to moves�the mower across your lawn or uneven terrain
+The lawn mower has an all-wheel drive capability means that you'll require lesser force to movesthe mower across your lawn or uneven terrain
 .
 It has wheels with ball bearing - this makes it quite easy to move around the yard.